Fall 2017 Immersive

 Deadline to apply

-The deadline for the Fall 2017 intensive session is June 30th and we will respond to all applications by mid of July.
+The deadline for the Fall 2017 intensive session is extended to July 10th and we will respond to all applications by mid of July.
 Please apply as soon as possible.
-We will process early applicants in early June.

 In the past, we’ve received 50+ strong applications, and this time will likely be competitive as well.
 We will select students based on a work sample, application form and a short video introduction.
 We sometimes reach out to the applicant’s reference for a letter of recommendation.